Tinkerforge/doc/en/source/Hardware/Bricklets/Load_Cell_V2.rst

 that can be turned on trough the API, e.g. to show that a weight measurement is in range.

+The Load Cell Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------